breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 1. Install [Node.js >=v19](https://nodejs.org/en).
 If you already have an earlier version of Node installed, you can use [nvm](https://github.com/nvm-sh/nvm) to get to the version that Breadboard needs.

-2. Run `npm init @google-labs/breadboard` to set up the project.
+2. Run `npm init @google-labs/breadboard ./breadboard-starter` to set up the project.
+This will create it in a new directory called `breadboard-starter`, but feel free to choose a different name.

 This will create a simple starter project that contains most of the bits you need to build AI boards.